 The Anointing of the Sick is for any Catholic, regardless of age, if his or her health is seriously weakened or who is going to have surgery.
-Please call the rectory if anyone is in need and wishes to receive the Anointing of the Sick at 209-524-7421.
+Please call the parish office if anyone is in need and wishes to receive the Anointing of the Sick at (209)-524-7421.

 Purpose of the Sacrament?
 As the Anointing of the Sick is a Sacrament, it means that through the rite and ritual (the prayers and actions) of the sacrament, the Real Presence of God is present.
 The experience of the Sacrament varies from person to person.
 For some, it may be reassuring; for others it may be comforting to know that in their illness, the Church remembers them and prays with them and reminds them - they are not alone but part of the Church community; for others the anointing can bring healing to them at different levels from the physical to mental to the spiritual.

 What Takes Place?
-Despite its potential for drama, the Anointing of the Sick is the lowest key of all the Sacraments.
 The rite and ritual is short and contains two elements – prayer and anointing with oil.
 The priest may also distribute Communion to the person being anointed and anyone else who is able to receive.

 Faith versus Science?
 It is important to remember that the Sacrament of the Anointing of the Sick complements medical treatment.
 It does not replace it.
 God uses the skill of the medical staff as well as modern medical techniques to restore health.